Arugola: sowing, growing and harvesting

 More about our arugola

-We selected an arugola variety that produces a lot of leaves.
-The leaves are larger and look different than most arugola you see in the supermarket.
+We chose an arugola variety that produces a lot of leaves.
+The leaves are larger and look different from most arugola you see in the supermarket.

 What do you need to grow your own arugola?